bradeneliason/PumasDocs.jl/docs/src/basics/models.md

   Observed:
 ```

-For cases where you have several random effects with the exact same distribution, such as between-occation-variability (BOV), it is convenient to construct a single vector η that has diagonal variance-covariance structure with identical variances down the diagonal.
+For cases where you have several random effects with the exact same distribution, such as between-occasion-variability (BOV), it is convenient to construct a single vector η that has diagonal variance-covariance structure with identical variances down the diagonal.
 This can be achieved using a special constructor that takes in the dimension and the standard deviation

 ```jldoctest; output = false
 @model begin